Teaching is like trying to hold 35 corks underwater at once. And I wouldn’t do anything else.

 Teaching is an innate desire.
-It isn’t just a job and you definitely don’t become a teacher for the money.
+It isn’t ‘just a job’ like many other professions and you definitely don’t become a teacher for the money.
 Teaching is a calling and it demands commitment and dedication.
 A teacher has the opportunity to impact on students’ lives in a positive way which is a huge privilege that shouldn’t be taken lightly.
 There is learning, healing, laughter, magic and love in classrooms all over the world.
 As a teacher, I aim to create an atmosphere that encourages curiosity and sheer determination.
 My classroom is a place where students feel important, respected, valued, cared for and believed in.

 I have always liked the idea of becoming a teacher.
 I was the little girl who read stories to her teddies and I even wrote tests for my poor little brother to complete.
 I don’t think I chose teaching, I think it chose me.

 “Teaching is a calling and it demands commitment and dedication.”

 As soon as you step into a classroom, you begin to realise how much you don’t know.
 This is why practical experiences or ‘prac’ are the most valuable part of a teaching degree.
 This is where you will sink or swim and realise if this is the right place for you.